 Known For

 Having developed projects for 40 years, Toyo Ito’s experimental body of work is hard to classify.
-He is known for his attraction to organic and natural geometric shapes; a contrast to the prevailing landscape of modernism.
-Seen in one of his most famous works the Sendai Mediatheque which features 13 high-tech latticed columns.
+Moreover he is famous for his love of organic, natural geometric shapes that contrast with the modernist landscape.
+His philosophy is evident in his famous work, the Sendai Mediatheque, which features 13 high-tech latticed columns.

 “The natural world is extremely complicated and variable, and its systems are fluid – it is built on a fluid world.
 In contrast to this, architecture has always tried to establish a more stable system.”